All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 First things first, you’ll need to get your gear ready.
 We’ve pulled together the products and tools you’ll need for proper grooming.

-• Highlighter.
-A highlighter is key to really enhance and define the shape of your brows.
+• Highlighter: A highlighter is key to really enhance and define the shape of your brows.
 BENEFIT COSMETICS High Brow Eyebrow Highlighter glides onto the brow bones and blends easily, even with your fingers.

 How to Do Your Eyebrows in 5 Easy Steps

 Step 1.
-Find Your Shape
+Shaping Your Brows

 Before you get grooming, you need to figure out the eyebrow shape for you.
 While you can always pay a visit to a professional brow stylist (or a waxing or threading professional) to get started, you can also do this at home with just your eyebrow brush from your toolkit above.